 After Gideon died, I decided to seek asylum in Kenya.
 By that time, the priest could no longer help us because in 2014 Uganda attempted to pass a devastating piece of legislation known as the “Kill the Gays Bill.”
 In addition, gay people in Uganda can be sentenced for as long as ten years in prison or bludgeoned to death by a mob if our sexuality is discovered.

 Right now at the Kakuma Refugee Camp in Kenya there are between fifty and sixty other LGBT refugees.
 Their lives are a living hell.
 I’ll be sharing more about that later.

 I write so that the world know what is happening to us.
 I write so that someone who reads this and is also experiencing the same kind of challenges, whether in their native land or in a foreign country, will know that they are not alone.
 I hope they can find in my words the hope to survive, live the best they can, and know how brave and strong they are.

-If you would like to financially support LGBT Refugees in Kenya, you can DONATE to the LGBT Refugees in Kenya Gofundme campaign, of which I am co-manager.
-Thank you for your generosity — n.s.s.jacobs
+@GeoffreyRainbo on Twitter.
+If you would like to support us, as our situation worsens under COVID-19. please DONATE to The Refugees in Kenya Self-Aid campaign, of which n.s.s.jaocbs is co-manager.
+Thank you for your generosity .

 READ MORE ABOUT THE FUND on this website.